 Title: What is diabetes?

-Summary: This fact sheet provides an overview of the different types of diabetes, diabetes symptoms and diabetes management.
+Summary: This fact sheet provides an overview of type 1 diabetes, diabetes symptoms and diabetes management.
 It also provides information on how to seek help.

 This resource has been reviewed in the last 3 years and complies with the Health Translation Directory editorial guidelines and collection policy.